It just got easier to Slack on Ubuntu and other Linux distributions, without needing to download installers or run

-The real-time chat and collaboration app, which is popular with major companies all around the world, is now packaged as a Snap app and made available on the Ubuntu Store.
+The real-time chat and collaboration app, which is popular with major companies all around the world, is now available as a Snap app from the Snapcraft Store on all Linux distros that support it.

 Wikipedia describes Slack as “…a cloud-based set of proprietary team collaboration tools and services”, a description that makes the platform sound painfully dull.